AkhilVelishala/MovieTicketBookingManagementApplication_RestAPI-/README.md

      [![Screenshot-2024-12-19-122215.png](https://i.postimg.cc/s2bs57mb/Screenshot-2024-12-19-122215.png)](https://postimg.cc/jW6pbWGh)

    #
-   ### **TheaterModule**
+   ### **MovieModule**
-   - The TheaterModule is responsible for managing theaters in the Movie Ticket Booking Management System.
-It provides endpoints for creating, retrieving, updating, and deleting theaters.
-Admin users have the ability to modify theater information, while regular users can view theater details.
+   - The MovieModule is a vital component of the Movie Ticket Booking Management System that handles all operations related to movies.
+This module provides functionality for adding, retrieving, updating, and deleting movies from the system.
+It allows admins to manage movie data, while users can view a list of available movies and access detailed information about each movie.

    ***Attributes:***

    - ***id:*** Unique identifier for the theater.